 Symptoms of periodontitis

-The symptoms depend on the stage of disease, but generally include:
+The symptoms rely upon the degree of disease, but normally consist of

-- Gums that bleed when you brush your teeth or floss
+- Gums that bleed when you sweep your enamel or floss

-- Changes in the position of your teeth or loose teeth
+- Changes within the function of your tooth or free teeth

 - Receding gums